Gluten-Free Stuffing Recipe for Thanksgiving

 Split shot.
 On the left, cooked onions and celery.
 On the right, grain-free bread mixed with the celery and onions in a white bowl.

-I recommend dry-brining your turkey, filling the cavity with aromatics, and cooking it and your stuffing separately.
-Once you dry brine your turkey and don’t stuff it, you’ll never go back.
-Friends don’t let friends stuff their turkeys, and I consider you a friend.
+I recommend my dry brined turkey recipe, filling the cavity with aromatics, and cooking it and your stuffing separately.
+Once you dry brine your turkey and don't stuff it, you'll never go back.
+Friends don't let friends stuff their turkeys, and I consider you a friend.

 White plate containing grain-free Thanksgiving stuffing, green beans, mashed potatoes, and poultry